ckeditor/ckeditor4-docs/docs/features/mathjax/README.md

 ## Mathematical Formulas Demo

-See the {@linksdk mathjax working "Creating Mathematical Formulas" sample} that showcases the Mathematical Formulas plugin with its MathJax widget that supports writing equations in TeX.
+See the {@linksdk mathjax working "Creating Mathematical Formulas with MathJax" sample} that showcases the Mathematical Formulas plugin with its MathJax widget that supports writing equations in TeX.

+## Related Features

+Refer to the following resources for more information about related features:

+* {@link features/mathtype/README Creating Mathematical and Chemical Formulas with MathType} explains how to use an alternative solution, MathType, to insert math equations and chemical formulas into your content.